opinti/spectral-multifidelity/README.md

 The `Graph` class has a built-in `cluster()` method to perform spectral clustering of the nodes.
 The idea is embedding the nodes in the graph Laplacian eigenfunction space, and then use a standard clustering technique, e.g. K-means.
-This method returns the indices of the clusters centroids and the labels of all nodes.
+This method returns the indices of the clusters centroids and the cluster label of all nodes.

 Here's an example of usage of the `cluster()` method: